Artur Pawlowski: Views

 Pawlowski opposes abortion and homosexuality.
-In 2014, Pawlowski endorsed Ric McIver leadership bid of the Progressive Conservative Party of Alberta.
+In 2014, Pawlowski endorsed Ric McIver's leadership bid of the Progressive Conservative Party of Alberta.
 A campaign photo featuring McIver and Pawlowski with a message condemning homosexuality was on display at Pawlowski's Street Church.
-Pawlowski stated that the 2013 Alberta Floods were caused by God's vengeance over LGBT+ Albertans.
+Pawlowski stated that the 2013 Alberta floods were caused by God's vengeance over LGBTQ+ Albertans.

 Activities during the COVID-19 pandemic

 In December 2020, Pawlowski was fined for failing to wear a mask and failing to have a permit for an anti-mask demonstration held in late November 2020.

 In February 2021, Pawlowski marched in and led an anti-lockdown rally in Downtown Calgary while holding a tiki torch during the daytime.

-During Easter 2021, police were called to Pawlowski's congregation over reports that Pawlowski and his church were not following COVID-19 public health orders.
-Pawlowski described the police and a Public Health Inspector as "Nazis" and "Gestapo" and demanded them to leave the congregation.
+During Easter 2021, Calgary Police were called to Pawlowski's congregation over reports that Pawlowski and his church were not following COVID-19 public health orders.
+Pawlowski compared the Calgary Police and an AHS Public Health Inspector to the Nazis and the Gestapo and demanded they leave the congregation.
 The police left without taking any enforcement action.
 Later, Pawlowski was arrested by the Calgary Police Service and charged for organizing, promoting and attending an illegal in-person gathering that violated evidence-based public health orders.
 Pawlowski was found guilty on June 28.

 On September 27, 2021, after returning from COVID-19 themed events in the United States to Canada, Pawlowski was arrested by the Canada Border Services Agency at Calgary International Airport, before being released later the same day.
 He was being charged with disobeying a court order and failing to wear a mask.

 On October 13, he was sentenced for his earlier CPHO conviction, receiving a $23,000 fine and 18 months of probation.
 His probation conditions include being ordered to obey public health orders, to remain in Alberta, and to explain whenever they speak publicly that their views are contrary to public health experts and scientific consensus.
 He was also required to pay Alberta Health Services' estimated $20,000 legal costs.